Alabel: History

-Alaba Administration (1971-1986)
+Alaba Administration (1971–1986)

 The first set of elected officials were; Lucio J. Alaba as Mayor, Jose Orlino, Jr. as Vice Mayor, and Councilors; Dionisio Lim, Gregorio Lumanta, Hermogenes Pecolados, Ignacio Solis, Alfredo Radaza, Honorio Navarro, Teodolito Jabilles, and Exequil Tecson.

 Martial Law

-The so-called battle of Ilaga, Muslim and Lumads happened in Alabel during Marcos Regime in 1974.
-Many Lumads and Muslim was killed and murdered by paramilitary groups called ilaga (Ilonggo term for rats).
+The so-called battle of Ilaga (Ilonggo Land Grabbers Association, its acronym is spelled out of ilaga, meaning "rat" in Visayan languages) Muslim and Lumads happened in Alabel during Marcos administration in 1974.
+Many Lumads and Muslim were killed by Ilaga.

 Civilian fled and evacuated in Dadiangas (now General Santos) in order to survive from brutalities in Alabel while some transfer and went home to their place of origin in Visayan Islands.

-Sibugan Administration (1986-1998)
+Sibugan Administration (1986–1998)

 In 1986 EDSA Revolution, Mayor Alaba was replaced by Hernando L. Sibugan, the appointed mayor of the Ministry of Local Government and was elected to the same office in 1988 and 1992.
 Finally, Alabel was chosen the capital town of the newly created Sarangani Province by virtue of Republic Act No. 7228 on March 16, 1992, through the representation of James L. Chiongbian.

 President Corazon Aquino landed in Barangay Spring in 1988 during her visit in South Cotabato.
 The President together with her team visited Mindanao to watch the solar eclipse.
 Astronomers and other tourists watched the said celestial phenomena.

 President Corazon Aquino and Defense Secretary Fidel Ramos were among the estimated 20,000 sight-seers and scientists who jammed the cities of Davao and General Santos for the event, seen as a total eclipse only in the nation's extreme southern tip and parts of Indonesia.
 It was the first total eclipse seen in the Philippines since 1955.
 Another is not expected until the year 2042.

 The Grafilos

 Two Grafilos became local chief executives of Alabel for a span of 18 year from 1998 to 2016.

 Narsico Ra.
 Grafilo Jr., served as mayor of Alabel from 1998 to 2007.
+His priority projects are road opening to far-flung barangays and the construction of phase 1 of Alabel MEGA PUBLIC MARKET.
 In his term, Kasadyaan Festival was inaugurated in 2001.

 Corazon Sunga Grafilo succeeded Mayor Jun as mayor in 2007.
-In her term, Alabel became a sister city of Makati.
+In her term, her flagship program was the Garantisadong Serbisyo (GS) wherein the LGU bring all the local offices and the National Agancies closer to the people.
+Alabel became a sister city of Makati.
+She also completed the construction of the Alabel MEGA PUBLIC MARKET.
 Abante Alabel as a town's tagline was popularized in her term.